The LASSO risk for gaussian matrices: Introduction

 We say a function $\psi:\reals^2\to\reals$ is \emph{pseudo-Lipschitz} if there exist a constant $L>0$ such that for all $x,y\in\reals^2$: $|\psi(x)-\psi(y)|\le L(1+\|x\|_2+\|y\|_2)\|x-y\|_2$.
 (This is a special case of the definition used in \cite{BM-MPCS-2010} where such a function is called pseudo-Lipschitz \emph{of order 2}.)

-Our next proposition that was conjectured in \cite{DMM09} and proved in \cite{BM-MPCS-2010}.
-It shows that the behavior of $\AMP$ can be tracked by the above one dimensional recursion.
+The next proposition that was conjectured in \cite{DMM09} and proved in \cite{BM-MPCS-2010} shows that the behavior of $\AMP$ can be tracked by the above one dimensional recursion.
 We often refer to this prediction by \emph{state evolution}.

 \begin{theorem}[\cite{BM-MPCS-2010}] Let $\{x_0(N), w(N), A(N)\}_{N\in\naturals}$ be a converging sequence of instances with the entries of $A(N)$ iid normal with mean $0$ and variance $1/n$ and let $\psi:\reals\times\reals\to \reals$ be a pseudo-Lipschitz function.
 Then, almost surely